HoTT/HoTT-2019/summer-school.md

 non-strict models.

 Prerequisites: Knowledge of basic category theory -- in particular the concepts of adjoint functor and cartesian closed category -- will be helpful.
-See for Awodey's textbook *Category theory* (2006).
+See for example Awodey's textbook *Category theory* (2006).

 [The rules of type theory](/images/mltt-rules.pdf).